 33. “I solemnly assure you that I will not die as a Hindu.”

 34. “ I do not want any blind followers.
 Those who come into the Buddhist religion should come with an understanding; they should consciously accept that religion.”

 35. “A bitter thing cannot be made sweet.
 The taste of anything can be changed.
 But poison cannot be changed into nectar.”

 A lot of Dr. B.R.
-Ambedkar quotes may have caused huge controversies in recent times especially because of his strong criticism of both Hinduism and Islam.
-However, this has to be viewed in the context that Ambedkar was a true secular and a champion of social equality who viewed a religion by the way it was practiced in his times and how it affected the society as a whole.
-He had strong disagreements with the some of the practices of Hinduism especially the caste system and was also critical of Islam for the social evils prevalent amongst Muslims.
-His words and writings over the air has advocated at the creation of a modern Indian where religion is like the guiding light and not a set of rules people need to adhere to at all costs.
+Ambedkar quotes may have caused huge controversies in recent times, especially because of his strong criticism of both Hinduism and Islam.
+However, this has to be viewed in the context that Ambedkar was a truly secular and champion of social equality who viewed a religion by the way it was practiced in his times and how it affected society as a whole.
+He had strong disagreements with some of the practices of Hinduism, especially the caste system and was also critical of Islam for the social evils prevalent amongst Muslims.
+His words and writings over the air has advocated the creation of a modern Indian where religion is like the guiding light and not a set of rules people need to adhere to at all costs.